justinrgarrard/world-of-naevis.net/docs/more/archetypes/wizard_tower.md

 #### Read Magic

-When you take this archetype at 2nd level, you learn to use scrolls outside your spell list.
+When you take this archetype at 2nd level, you learn to use scrolls from outside your spell list.
 You can cast their spells using your Wizard spellcasting modifier where applicable, but cannot add them to your spellbook.

 #### Transmute Scroll

 At 2nd level, you gain the ability to improvise spell scrolls.
 As an action, you expend your Arcane Recovery to magically duplicate one of the spells in your spellbook.
-The duplicate must be placed within a blank piece of paper and functions identically to a spell scroll.
-The chosen spell must be of a level that you would otherwise recover using Arcane Recovery, and is cast at the lowest possible level.
+The chosen spell must be of a level that you would otherwise recover using Arcane Recovery and is stored in a glowing spell scroll.
 If the scroll is not used within 24 hours, it crumbles to dust.

 #### Scroll Arts